See attacks before they happen.

 The fastest, most reliable platform.

 When you connect to a cloud security platform, performance is critical.
 It cannot break or slow down your internet connection.
-To ensure reliability, Cisco use Anycast routing – every data center announces the same IP address so that requests are transparently sent to the fastest available with automated failover.
-With Umbrella, you’ll never experience downtime for maintenance and you don’t need static routes to a primary and backup datacenters.
+To ensure reliability, Cisco use Any cast routing – every data centre announces the same IP address so that requests are transparently sent to the fastest available with automated failover.
+With Cisco Umbrella, you’ll never experience downtime for maintenance and you don’t need static routes to a primary and backup data centres.